Anti-causal domain generalization: Leveraging unlabeled data: Data-driven robust regression

 \section{Data-driven robust regression}

 The key idea of our approach is to leverage the invariance encoded in the assumed SCM~\eqref{eq:scm_e}: the environment perturbations $\varepsilon_e$ are independent of the outcome $Y$, i.e.,

-Intuitively, if we can characterize the structure of the variations in $\varepsilon_e$ across environments, we can penalize models along these directions, since (i) under Setting~\ref{setting:anti-causal}, such variations are the source of distributional shifts across environments, and (ii), by~\eqref{eq:invariance}, these variations carry no information about the outcome.
+Intuitively, if we can characterize the structure of the variations in $\varepsilon_e$ across environments, we can penalize models along these directions, since (i) under Setting~\ref{setting:anti-causal}\footnote{Setting~\ref{setting:anti-causal} can be relaxed to allow the environment $E$ to influence $Y$ (or $U$) through an observed covariates $W$.
+Concretely, suppose we additionally observe $W$ such that $W$ blocks all paths from $E$ to $Y$.
+Then the invariance \eqref{eq:invariance} still holds conditionally on $W$, and the methods proposed in Section~\ref{sec:method} can be extended.
+We discuss this extension in more detail in Appendix~\ref{app:mediator_extension}.}, such variations are the source of distributional shifts across environments, and (ii), by~\eqref{eq:invariance}, these variations carry no information about the outcome.
 Although $\varepsilon_e$ is not directly observable, we show in Theorems~\ref{thm:MIR}~and~\ref{thm:VIR} that it is possible to learn provably robust models by exploiting distributional shifts estimated from unlabeled data.
 To this end, we develop regularization strategies that penalize models according to their sensitivity to these inferred shifts to promote robustness to environment shifts.

 In this section, we focus on the setting where $\calF$ consists of linear functions and the loss $\ell$ is the squared error.
 However, these are not fundamental limitations; we discuss extensions to other loss functions and nonlinear models in Section~\ref{sec:extension}.